ayrna/orca-python/README.md

   ```

-# How to use ORCA
+# How to use ORCA-python

 This tutorial uses three small datasets (balance-scale, contact-lenses and tae) contained in "datasets" folder.